 Mini Pumpkin Pie Treats

 We understand that Thanksgiving can cause great chaos in your kitchen.
 So, preparing a quick treat for your Dachshund is crucial.
 Thankfully, for the mini pumpkin pie treat, you can finish the whole process within minutes.
 What you need is olive oil, canned plain pumpkin, brown rice flour, oatmeal, and yogurt.
 Mix them all up and create your crust.
 Add the pumpkin.
 You can then add a dash of yogurt to make it look like it has whipped cream.
-Don’t forget to remind your guests and family that this treat is for your dog.
-Its look can be too tempting and appetizing, so they might think it’s for them.

 Have a wonderful Thanksgiving!